SchoolOfCode/bc17-w8d1-workshop-react-flashcards-v2-web-warriors/Plan.md

 1. Make a component for header. ✅
 2. Style the header component. ✅
-3. Make a component for flashcards.
+3. Make a component for flashcards. ✅
-4. Style flashcards.
+4. Style flashcards.✅
 5. Make component for footer.
 6. Style footer.
 7. Make form component.